 A major in Communication requires completion of the following:

 - Introductory courses: COMM 1000, 1100, and 1300.
-Students must have a grade of “C” or better in COMM 1000.
 Students in the Communication major should complete these courses by the end of sophomore year, if possible.

 - Total credits of upper division communication courses: Students must complete a minimum of 24 credits in Communication at the 2000 level or above (typically eight COMM courses).
 Note that many students take more than the minimum of 24 credits in communication, which may consist of additional theory and/or applied classes.